The anglerfish has a glowing lure on its head to attract unsuspecting prey

 The scientific name of the anglerfish is Lophiiformes.
 This derives from the Greek word lophius, meaning crest.

-- Frogfish: This is a family of tropical fish whose body is covered in all manner of unique spines, thorns, appendages, and even algae to aid in camouflage and lure in prey.
+- Frogfish – Frogfish are a family of tropical fish whose bodies are covered in all manner of unique spines, thorns, appendages, and even algae to aid in camouflage and lure in prey.
 Some species even have the ability to change colors to match the surrounding environment.
 They almost resemble the stones or coral they swim among.

 The anglerfish comes in all sorts of strange shapes and sizes.
 While the round appearance is most well-known, some species are very long or even angular.
 Their crescent-shaped mouths bear many prominent fangs, angled inward to capture prey.
 Some species also have a muscular skin flap on the top of the head to hide or reveal its glowing lure; the lure itself can be straight, curved, or hooked.
-Their color normally ranges anywhere between dark brown and gray, but some are green-yellow, and red as well.
+Their color normally ranges between dark brown and gray, but some are green-yellow and red.

-The anglerfish is found worldwide, from continental shelves all the way down to the seafloor.
+The anglerfish is found worldwide, from continental shelves down to the seafloor.
 While many are listed as least concern, it’s difficult to perform an accurate population assessment on them because of the extreme depths of their habitats.

 The anglerfish sits near the top of the food chain in its deep-sea habitat, where few other large predators roam.